mrgb7/playground/README.md

 - Provides OS-specific instructions for trusting the CA certificate
 - 10-year certificate validity period
 - Supports macOS, Linux, and Windows trust store integration
+- Automatic ArgoCD HTTPS configuration when used with ingress plugin

 **Dependencies:**
 - `cert-manager` plugin must be installed